 - "Other projects" that don’t fit in any of the above categories.

 All grant awards will be awarded to emergencies first, followed by the H/LS priority, and then to the other priority levels until funds run out.
 Applications in the priority level where funds run out before all applications can be awarded will be ranked and awarded by the district’s need index within that priority level.
 The amendments that are required for H/LS priority Level B must be submitted no later than 4 p.m.
 Friday, December 1, 2023 – no exceptions.

 IMPORTANT REQUIREMENTS FOR GRANT RECIPIENTS:

-- Quarterly Expenditure Reports are required for FY 2023 Round 1.
+- Quarterly Expenditure Reports are due within 20 calendar days of the quarter end dates (December 31, March 31, June 30, September 30).
 The Quarterly Reports for these grants will be submitted in IWAS.
 They are used to report expenditures for each awarded grant.

 - Final Expenditure Report is due within 20 calendar days after the project is completed.
 It should describe the use of the grant funds and actual project expenditures.
 If actual project expenditures are less than expected (so that the amount of the grant is greater than 50 percent of the total project expenditures), the applicant shall refund the amount of the grant that is in excess of 50 percent of actual project expenditures, including any interest earned on the unexpended portion.

 - All project activities must be expended or legally obligated within two years of disbursement by the state.
 If funds have been obligated but not fully expended two years after disbursement, 90 calendar days will be allowed to liquidate all obligations.